gooddata/gooddata-ui-sdk/libs/sdk-backend-spi/api/sdk-backend-spi.api.md

 export function isAnalyticalBackendError(obj: any): obj is AnalyticalBackendError;

 // @public
-export function isAttributeHeader(obj: any): obj is IAttributeHeader;
+export function isAttributeDescriptor(obj: any): obj is IAttributeDescriptor;

 // @public
 export function isDataViewError(obj: any): obj is DataViewError;